MicrosoftDocs/sdk-api/sdk-api-src/content/ncrypt/nf-ncrypt-ncryptkeyderivation.md

 ### -param pParameterList [in]

-The address of a <a href="https://docs.microsoft.com/windows/desktop/api/bcrypt/ns-bcrypt-_bcryptbufferdesc">NCryptBufferDesc</a> structure that contains the KDF parameters.
+The address of a NCryptBufferDesc structure that contains the KDF parameters.
 The parameters can be specific to a KDF or generic.
 The following table shows the required and optional parameters for specific KDFs implemented by the Microsoft software key storage provider.

 <table>
 <tr>